Can Contact Lenses Fall Out?

-Your contact lenses should not fall out whilst participating in sport, in fact they are often recommended over glasses for athletes and sportsmen and women.
-Daily disposable contact lenses in particular are well suited to most sport.
+Your contact lenses should not fall out whilst participating in sport, in fact they are often recommended over glasses for athletes, sportsmen and women.
+Daily disposable contact lenses in particular are well suited to most sports.
 If you are wearing contact lenses whilst participating in sporting activities there are some things to be aware of.

 Make Sure Your Contact Lenses Are Well Fitted